OldNGreyBMR/direct_bank_deposit/README.md

 ------------------------------------------
 2025-02-24 V2.1.1
 For Zen Cart 1.5.8 to v2.1.0 and PHP 8.1 to 8.4
-REmove zc_plugins folder installer created for each country as payment modules not compatible ZC plugins schema
+Remove zc_plugins folder installer created for each country as payment modules not compatible ZC plugins schema
  -----------------------------------------
  2024-10-19 V2.1.0
 For Zen Cart 1.5.8 to v2.1.0 and PHP 8.1 to 8.3